 To help manage these scenarios, ArcGIS has the ability to "register" a data location, meaning that you provide ArcGIS Server with a list of data locations you typically use.
 If the publishers use a different path to the data than the server uses, you can provide both the paths.
 Then, when you publish a service, the map is copied to the server and all the paths in the map are switched to use the server's path instead of the publisher's path.

-This can be a difficult concept to conceptualize with just a verbal explanation, so please take a few minutes to read the help topic About registering your data with ArcGIS Server.
+This can be a difficult concept to conceptualize with just a verbal explanation, so please take a few minutes to read the help topic registering data on ArcGIS Server.
 This has some diagrams of different situations where data registration can be particularly useful.
 It is one of the most important help topics for ArcGIS Server.